In-Season Strategy: Saving Your Fantasy Baseball Season

 If your team is struggling in the pitching categories, most likely you are pretty far down in ERA and WHIP.
 Much like Batting Average, it’s not impossible to gain ground in these ratio categories, but not only do you have to completely overhaul your pitching staff, but your new pitchers have to “undo” all the bad things that have already happened.
 Needless to say, it’s an uphill battle.

 Instead, free yourself.
 It’s very liberating to just ignore these pesky categories.
-I’d never do it to start a season, but your current situation means you have to look for alternative ways to gain grounds.
+I’d never do it to start a season, but your current situation means you have to look for alternative ways to gain ground.
 So, start shopping your top starting pitchers.
 You can deal any pitcher with an ERA under 3.60 or so and a WHIP under 1.25.

 HOARD WINS & STRIKEOUTS